survivejs-translations/react-book-br/manuscript/appendices/01_language_features.md

 ### Webpack `resolve.alias`

-Bundlers, such as Webpack, can provide some features beyond this.
-You could define a `resolve.alias` for some of your module directories for example.
-This would allow you to use an import, such as `import persist from 'libs/persist';`, regardless of where you import.
-A simple `resolve.alias` could look like this:
 Bundlers, como o Webpack, podem fornecer alguns recursos além disso.
 Você pode definir um `resolve.alias` para alguns de seus diretórios de módulos, por exemplo.
 Isso permitiria que você use-o diretamente na importação, como `import from 'libs/';`, independentemente de onde você escreva essa declaração.
 Um simples `resolve.alias` poderia ser assim:

 ```javascript